Salmon Pasta Salad on the Table in 25 Minutes

 What type of Feta Cheese is Best in Recipes?

-- Feta Cheese Containers – The best quality taste and freshness is from a block of feta stored in a plastic lidded container with brine.
-Crumble what your recipe needs and store the remainder in the brine.
+- Feta Cheese Containers – The best quality taste and freshness is from a block of feta stored in a lidded plastic container with brine.
+Crumble what your recipe needs and keep the remainder in the brine.
 Feta blocks are sold wrapped in plastic without brine (vacuum pack).
 This is an excellent option if you use all the cheese in one recipe.
 Leftover pieces will dry out quickly if they are not stored in brine.
 I don’t recommend buying pre-crumbled feta cheese.
 The taste is lower quality and only saves you three seconds.

 How to Store and Reheat?